python/cpython/Doc/faq/library.rst

-:func:`os.read` is a low-level function which takes a file descriptor, a small integer representing the opened file.  :func:`os.popen` creates a high-level file object, the same type returned by the builtin :func:`open` function.
+:func:`os.read` is a low-level function which takes a file descriptor, a small integer representing the opened file.  :func:`os.popen` creates a high-level file object, the same type returned by the built-in :func:`open` function.
 Thus, to read n bytes from a pipe p created with :func:`os.popen`, you need to use ``p.read(n)``.

 ..
 XXX update to use subprocess.
 See the :ref:`subprocess-replacements` section.